 Planning on travelling to the region?
 My advice would be to rent a car in order to make the absolute best of your time when visiting the Silver Coast.

 Whilst public transport does exist, trains and buses often connect to the main hubs and you would definitely be limited in your ability to explore some of the smaller and more hidden gems at your own leisure.

 If you’re looking to rent a car then I can recommend booking through Rentalcars.com as I’ve found their rates to be very competitive.
 They compare the various providers and offer a range of different car rental providers based on your search parameters.
 We’ve found hiring through them to be a pretty seamless and straightforward experience.

 Looking to plan a more extensive holiday to the area?
 Then click on the relevant link below in order to search and book Silver Coast hotels and accommodation.

-Are you pressed for time and rather considering a day trip to the Silver Coast?
+Are you pressed for time and rather considering a day trip from Lisbon to the Silver Coast?
 Then, perhaps a few day trips to key destinations may be a better bet for you.

 Have a look at some of the below tours & activities that you can take as a day trip to this region.
 Click on the link for availability and more detailed information on each:

 All in all, with so much to see and do along this beautiful stretch of Portugal, you cannot go wrong.
 Certainly, if you are planning a full north to south exploration trip of Portugal, then you have to set enough time aside to fully get to grips with and enjoy exploring the Silver Coast.

 Have you visited this region before?
 I’d love to hear your feedback and thoughts.
 What was your highlight?
 Any tips or suggestions you would like to add on?